 Path-style S3 REST endpoint:

-As you can see, the choosing of the specific bucket the files is in can happen in the path of the target file or the sub-sub-domain of the host URI, it makes no difference to S3.
+Note that you can choose the bucket by using a target file or the sub-sub-domain of the host URI, it makes no difference to S3.

 The main time to use the website endpoint is when you are doing your DNS entry (such as a CNAME) to an S3 hosted site.
 In this scenario MySite.com, should have a DNS record that points to